wilsonwaterman/terraform-coursework/README.md

 - Notice how the files are reduced by Interpolation and Conditionals, more logic for creating specific environments in line with only one run of the apply
 - When using module make sure to check the version, because the tutorial is old
 - passing DEV as a variable inline would create the dev VPC.
 Prod is default

+### For Demo and For Demo 2
+- Using loops to manipulate data input on apply